Artemis: Bear

+In a Pre-Greek cult Artemis was conceived as a bear.
+Kallisto was transformed into a bear, and she is a hypostasis of Artemis with a theriomorph form.
+In the cults of Artemis at Brauron and at Piraeus Munichia (arkteia) young virgin girls were disguished to she-bears (arktoi) in a ritual and they served the goddess before marriage.

-The sacrifice of a bear for Artemis started with the Brauron cult.
-Every year a girl between five and ten years of age was sent to Artemis' temple at Brauron.
-The Byzantine writer Suidos relayed the legend in Arktos e Brauroniois.
+An etiological myth tries to explain the origin of the Arkteia.
+Every year, a girl between five and ten years of age was sent to Artemis's temple at Brauron.
 A bear was tamed by Artemis and introduced to the people of Athens.
 They touched it and played with it until one day a group of girls poked the bear until it attacked them.
 A brother of one of the girls killed the bear, so Artemis sent a plague in revenge.
 The Athenians consulted an oracle to understand how to end the plague.
-The oracle suggested that, in payment for the bear's blood, no Athenian virgin should be allowed to marry until she had served Artemis in her temple ('played the bear for the goddess').
+The oracle suggested that, in payment for the bear's blood, no Athenian virgin should be allowed to marry until she had served Artemis in her temple (played the bear for the goddess).

+In a legend of the cult of Munichia if someone killed a bear, then they were to be punished by sacrificing their daughter in the sanctuary.
+Embaros disguised his daughter dressing her like a bear (arktos), and hid her in the adyton.
+He placed a goat on the altar and he sacrificed the goat instead of his daughter.

 Boar

 The boar is one of the favorite animals of the hunters, and also hard to tame.
-In honor of Artemis' skill, they sacrificed it to her.
-Oeneus and Adonis were both killed by Artemis' boar.
+In honor of Artemis's skill, they sacrificed it to her.
+Oeneus and Adonis were both killed by Artemis's boar.
+In The Odyssey, she descends from a peak and she travels along the ridges of Mount Erymanthos, that was sacred to the "Mistress of the animals".
+When the goddess became wrathful she would send the terrible Erymanthian boar to laid waste the farmer's fields.
+Heracles managed to kill the terrible creature during his Twelve Labors.

+In one legend, the Calydonian boar had terrorized the territory of Calydon because Artemis (the mistress of the animals) was offended.
+The Calydonian boar hunt is one of the great heroic adventures in Greek legend.
+The most famous Greek heroes including Meleager and Atalanta took part in the expedition.
+The fierce-hunter virgin Atalanta allied to the goddess Artemis was the first who wounded the Calydonian boar.

+Ovid describes the boar as follows: